 - U.S. Customs and Border Patrol (CBP) admits international students to the United States at U.S. ports of entry.

 - U.S. Citizenship and Immigration Services (USCIS) authorizes changes of status, training, employment and other benefits for international students.

 Student Record Keeping and Reporting

 Each F and M international student should have only one Active record in SEVIS.
-If the student’s SEVIS record is properly managed, the student will retain the same SEVIS identification (ID) for the duration of their student status.
+It is important to ensure the SEVIS identification (ID) number on a student’s Active record matches the ID number found on all government documents.
 This greatly simplifies any interaction the student may have with SEVP’s government and law enforcement partners and facilitates effective oversight of the student while in the United States.
 DSOs create and update students’ SEVIS records, as well as use student records to report certain events as required by law.
 Required updates include, but are not limited to: